tempoCollaboration/OQuPy/CONTRIBUTING.md

 #### 7.1 test all
-You can run all three tests by simply running tox in the directory of your local clone:
+You can run all three tests by simply running tox in the OQuPy base directory of your local clone:
 ```bash
 $ tox
 ```